|

 There are a number of wineries in the Auckland area

 and throughout New Zealand.
-I took the Fine Wine Tour
+I took a Fine Wine Tour

-and took in three wineries, lunch, and some
+and that took in three wineries, lunch, and some

 spectacular scenery along the way.